William-Robert-Robertson/WildCamera/Candidate Technologies/STM32N6x7_MCU/STM32N6-GettingStarted-ObjectDetection_Notes.md

 sudo ./SetupSTM32CubeProgrammer-2.21.0.linux
 ```

-*(Note: If STM32CubeIDE is upgraded from a prior version of STM32CubeIDE, the upgrade on Debian has to be done by removing the old IDE and installing 2.0.0 as a fresh install.
+*(Note: If STM32CubeIDE is upgraded to 2.0.0 from a prior version of STM32CubeIDE, the upgrade on Debian has to be done by removing the old IDE and installing 2.0.0 as a fresh install.
 The steps for removal of the old IDE depend on the old IDE version.)*

 The STM32CubeIDE install automatically installs all necessary tools but does ***not*** automatically put them on the path - this can be done using